How to organize your GitHub repository clones locally

 └── <GitHub repo name>

-This is useful if you use other Git servers like GitHub Enterprise, GitLab, or Bitbucket.
-In my case, I used to use a private GitHub Enterprise server at work, so I had a github and github-work directory for each site.
+This is useful in case you use ever use other platforms like GitLab, Bitbucket, etc. In my case, we had a private GitHub Enterprise server at work, so I had a github and github-work directory.

 Cloning repositories